Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/doc/WINDOWS_MOSQUITTO_SETUP_README.md

 %MOSQUITTO_HOME%
 ```

+### disable the autostart of mosquitto from windows services and change it to manual mode and resrat

-### To create the config file with basic info in the MOSQUITTO_HOME dir and take backup of the existing mosquitto.config
+### To create the config file with basic info
 * mosquitto.config
 ```
 log_type all                 #Equivalent to setting -v (verbose mode)